Belfry Players: Productions

 As long as the Belfry's bell functioned, it was rung to announce the curtain time.

 Two plays were presented in the first season, 1934: The Youngest, followed by Laff That Off.

 Over the first few summers, the number of shows was gradually increased until a peak of eight productions was reached in 1938.
 By 1940, the count was stabilized at six titles per season through the early '60s, with only an occasional anomalous number.

 Most plays were typical summer escapist fare, such as comedies by Noël Coward (Hay Fever) and George S. Kaufman (George Washington Slept Here) and light mysteries by Agatha Christie (Ten Little Indians).
 In the 1950s and '60s, Belfry occasionally attempted more serious fare by Arthur Miller (All My Sons), Tennessee Williams (The Glass Menagerie), and Peter Shaffer (Five Finger Exercise).
 Musicals (Babes in Arms, The Boy Friend) were added in the early 1960s.
 Under the Dobama West aegis, the number of musicals was increased, including as many as three in a season (1978): The Roar of the Greasepaint, the Smell of the Crowd; Side by Side by Sondheim; and Oklahoma!.

-The present theater marquee proclaims it as the "Belfry Music Theater."
+The present theater marquee proclaims it as the "Belfry Music Theatre."